mdahewlett/aiqa5/README.md

 - forgot the path as part of @app.POST("path")
 - OpenAI forgot 'content' as end of response, and 'content' as part of message list
 - password protect, slowapi rate limiting still slow
+- missing $ in FE dockerfile for VITE_API_URL=$VITE_API_URL so was not hitting BE
+- added nginx back into dockerfile for dev and prod, separate nginx conf for dev and prod